MDyakova/NORI_image_segmentation/README.md

 # NoRI Image Segmentation

-This repository contains tools for segmenting tubules and associated features from whole kidneys imaged using **Novel Refractive Index (NoRI) Microscopy**, a cutting-edge approach developed at Marc Kirschner's lab at Harvard.
+This repository contains tools for segmenting tubules and associated features from whole kidneys imaged using **normalised stimulated Raman spectroscopy (NoRI) microscopy**, a cutting-edge approach developed at Marc Kirschner's lab at Harvard.

 ## 🚀 **Project Description**
 Traditional histopathology relies on qualitative and subjective assessments.
 This project leverages NoRI microscopy to deliver **quantitative insights** into protein and lipid distributions in biological samples at sub-cellular resolution.
 The approach is being applied to study kidney tissue biology in health and disease.